-There’s a narcissistic part of my brain that mulls the AMA questions I’ll answer when I’m a famous author.
+There’s a narcissistic part of my brain that mulls the AMA questions I’ll answer when I’m an established writer.
 Which authors have most inspired/influenced you?
-Bradbury, Poe, Crichton—and now J.G.
+Bradbury, Poe, Crichton—and now, J.G.
 Ballard.
 I only read High-Rise because of Tom Hiddleston, but Ballard’s bizarre story obliterated that gorgeous man’s face/voice/everything from my brain by the story’s close (which is a testament to its strength).

-What captivated me about High-Rise is how concept-driven it is—how it becomes more intense as it swerves to the implausible.
+What captivated me about High-Rise is how concept-driven it is—how it becomes more intense as it swerves into implausibility.
 It’s hard for me to get behind books that eschew sensible plot/characters for the sake of a message, but I love Ballard’s voice and unpredictability.
 He sells ideas that shouldn’t work and brings them to life.
 Don’t we all hope to write this way?

 Concrete Island begins quickly.
-Robert Maitland gets into a car accident (on page 1) and lands his car in a “concrete island” surrounded by embankments and roads:
+Robert Maitland gets into a car accident (on page 1) and lands in a “concrete island” surrounded by embankments and roads: